labmec/dfnMesh/notes/checklist.md

     - [x] Write volumes
     - [x] Define physical groups of volumes
     - [x] Rewrite using gmsh API
-    - [x] One volume at a time (to allow for refinement patterns)
-    - [ ] Check if child is of lower dimension than father
+    - [x] Check if child is of lower dimension than father
-    - [ ] When sending stuff to GMsh, there might not be any intact volume, in which case, they must be ignored.
+    - [x] When sending stuff to GMsh, there might not be any intact volume, in which case, they must be ignored.
+    - [x] Pass a container to ImportElementsFromGMsh with old nodes
+    - [x] set transfinite stuff
 # ToDo
 - [X] Swap pzgeoel::NNodes() for pzgeoel::NCornerNodes where necessary
 - [x] Mesh fracplane